Fiscal Year 2022 Tax Information

 Applications must be received in the Assessor's Office by April 1 in the year that the exemption is first granted.
 Applications received after April 1 will not become effective until the following year.

 If you are currently receiving a tax reduction (blind, veteran or homestead exemption) on your property it is notated on the front side of your tax bill.
 If you wish to apply for these programs, application forms are available for you to download and print here.

 2021 (FY22) APPEAL DEADLINE DATE: March 11, 2022 - By law, this date is 185 days from the tax roll commitment, which occurred on 9/7/2021.

 How Do I Appeal My Assessed Value If I Disagree With The Assessor?

-1. File abatement application with Assessor: This application must be filed within 185 days after the Commitment Date .
+1. File an abatement application with Assessor's Office: This application must be filed within 185 days after the Commitment Date .
 The Assessor has 60 days from receipt of your application to respond.
-If this formal appeal is denied, then:
+(If no response is received within this 60-day period, the appeal is 'deemed denied').
+If the appeal is denied, then:

-2. Appeal Assessor’s decision to Board of Assessment Review: Application to appeal must be filed with Portland's Board of Assessment Review within 60 days of the Assessor’s denial.
+2. Appeal the Assessor’s Office decision to the Board of Assessment Review: The application to appeal must be filed with Portland's Board of Assessment Review within 60 days of the Assessor’s denial.
 You will be scheduled for a Board hearing.
 If this appeal is denied, then:

-3. Appeal the Board’s decision to Superior Court: Appeals must be filed within 30 days, or if a commercial property assessed over $1 million, within 60 days to the State Board of Assessment Review.
+3. Appeal the Board’s decision to Superior Court: Appeals must be filed within 30 days, or if a commercial property assessed over $1 million, within 60 days to the Maine State Board of Property Tax Review.